- Your first use of Our Site; or

 14.14 If You are a consumer, any disputes concerning these Terms and Conditions, the relationship between You and Us, or any matters arising therefrom or associated therewith (whether contractual or otherwise) shall be subject to the jurisdiction of the courts of either England, Wales, Scotland, or Northern Ireland, as, if appropriate, determined by your residency.

 14.15 If You are a Commercial User, any disputes concerning these Terms and Conditions, the relationship between You and Us, or any matters arising therefrom or associated therewith (whether contractual or otherwise) shall be subject to the exclusive jurisdiction of the courts of England and Wales.

 Homebuying Platform and OneDome Pro – Conveyancing (OPC)

 Homebuying Platform and OPC

 15.2 OPC is a Service provided by Us to Commercial Users who provide residential conveyancing services.
 It constitutes a collection of tools and services to facilitate the conveyance of residential property and is provided as from time to time constituted.
-The CTP is augmented with 3rd party integrations.
+OPC is augmented with 3rd party integrations.

 15.4 Where required, You are responsible for facilitating access to Your website to enable installation of relevant code or integration with Our API either directly, or by directing Your 3rd party suppliers to facilitate such access.